sivakm/sivakm.github.io/about/index.md

     My interests revolve around Computer vision and Machine Learning.
 Lately I have developed a lot of interest in Deep Neural Networks and their applications.
     I earlier interned at Siemens Research, India, National University of Singapore and Notion Ink Design Labs, India.
     I love food.
 Cooking gives me loads of bliss and eating as well.
-I am crazy about musrooms and food that has mushrooms in it.
+I am crazy about mushrooms and food that has mushrooms in it.
 I love travelling.
 I ve recently been on a road trip covering 1000 KM in Uttaranchal Hill ranges in Southern Himlayas in India.

   <hr/>